Gun Dog PUPPY HEAD START PROGRAM

-We guarantee we’ll do our job, and we guarantee your dog will be trained.
-But we can’t control you and we can’t make you follow-through once the dog is home.
+We guarantee we’ll do our job, and we guarantee your dog will be trained, but we can’t control you and we can’t make you follow-through once the dog is home.
 Ninety-nine percent of our clients do an amazing job with their dogs once their dogs are home.
 They follow-through, they ask questions if they have them, and they see great success.

-Every once in a while, we have clients who think their dog is a robot and will obey commands regardless of inconsistency or lack of follow-through on their part.
+Occasionally, we have clients who think their dog is a robot and will obey commands regardless of inconsistency or lack of follow-through on their part.
 Dogs aren’t robots and they aren’t perfect.
 We are doing the hard work.
-All we ask is that you maintain it.
-And we give you specific, customized, written and verbal instructions to help you do so!
-Listen to your trainer, and your dog will do great!
+All we ask is that you maintain it.We give you specific, customized, written and verbal instructions to help you do so!
+Listen to your trainer, and your dog will do great

 Some other trainers seemingly disappear after the dog has gone home.
 They don’t return your calls or follow-up with you.
 We’re not them!
 We care about you and your dog.
 We put a lot of hard work into your dog’s training and want to make sure we’ve done and continue doing everything possible to help you succeed.
 Follow-up lessons are included in most of our board & train programs, and after that we are always available by phone or email to answer any questions you might have.